Kid Activities

 Before you prepare your experiment, ASK students what plants eat

 .
-The general answer to this question is "nutrients collected from soil by roots."
-But what about plants grown in water?
+The general answer to this question is “nutrients collected from soil by roots.”
+But what about plants are grown in water?
 Students may guess that there are nutrients in what appears to be pure, clear water.
 Are there enough to support a whole, big plant?

 WHAT IS YOUR VINE EATING?

-A sweet potato is a root tuber, a fleshy root that stores food for a plant and produces adventitious shoots or shoots growing from unusual positions--in this case, out of the sides of the root.
+A sweet potato is a root tuber, a fleshy root that stores food for a plant and produces adventitious shoots or shoots growing from unusual positions–in this case, out of the sides of the root.

 What's happening to the potato, itself?
 Your vine will continue to grow for months if you are careful to replenish water and/or change it when your bottle becomes cloudy.

-You may wish to plant your sweet potato outdoors in the spring, after danger of frost.
+You may wish to plant your sweet potato outdoors in the spring, after the danger of frost.
 It may not survive but, on the other hand, you may find a small crop of sweet potatoes in the fall.
 Dig up the plant and use one of the new potatoes to grow another vine.

-SWEET POTATO VINE #2
+14. SWEET POTATO VINE #2

 1.

-2. Make sure the bottom half - the pointed end - is under water.
+2. Make sure the bottom half – the pointed end – is underwater.

 3. Place in a sunny spot and change or add water as needed.